survivejs/webpack-book/manuscript/styling/02_separating_css.md

 ## Setting Up `ExtractTextPlugin`

-It will take some configuration to make it work.
+It will require configuration to make it work.
 Install the plugin:

 ```bash
 npm install extract-text-webpack-plugin --save-dev